drecom/terraform-onboarding/README.md

 # What's Terraform
 [Terraform](https://www.terraform.io/) is an IaC(infrastructure as code) software tool, created by [HashiCorp](https://www.hashicorp.com/).
 Listed as a recommended tool for Infrastructure Provisioning at [DevOps Roadmap](https://roadmap.sh/devops),
-it is a perfect tool for those engaged in occupations such as IT infrastructure engineers, DevOps engineers, and SRE.
+It is a perfect tool for those engaged in occupations such as IT infrastructure engineers, DevOps engineers, and SRE.

 # Getting Started
 - Based on the content for lectures for new SRE used in-house. -> [Drecom](https://drecom.co.jp/)